sdayman/csp-tool/README.md

 ## Intake Worker

 This is the Worker that accepts the CSP violations submitted by browsers.

-(setup details coming soon)
+- Edit wrangler.toml as needed with the correct ACCOUNT_ID and DATABASE_ID.
+- Add enough Routes blocks for all the websites' CSP Report URLs you use in the CSP header described below.
+- Disable the workers.dev route

 ---

 ## Report Worker

 This is the Worker that queries the database and returns CSV reports.
-(setup details coming soon)
+Because this Worker provides access to your CSP Reports, be sure it is protected.

+- Edit wrangler.toml as needed with the correct ACCOUNT_ID and DATABASE_ID.
+- Be especially sure this Worker is disabled on workers.dev
+- The end of the wrangler.toml file has the custom domain for accessing all CSP reports.
+Be sure to protect this with Access, or a Firewall Rule that blocks all requests not from your IP address, or whichever method choose to restrict access.

 ---